Experience is important when juggling all of the complex issues that face Amherst.

 Western Mass Legal Aid (Director)

-In my professional life, I am an attorney, and have been a member of the Massachusetts Bar.
+In my professional life, I was an attorney, and a member of the Massachusetts Bar.
 I served as Director of Western Massachusetts Legal Services, now part of Community Legal Aid, for 26 years before my retirement.
 Legal Aid provides free civil legal services to low-income and elderly families and individuals in Western Massachusetts.
 It provides critical legal representation to clients who cannot afford to pay for a lawyer to assist them with their most basic needs and advocate for over 5,000 clients each year, helping our area's most vulnerable residents obtain safe and stable housing, access disability and other benefits programs, and break free from domestic violence.
 I supervised a staff of 60 people.
 While I was Director of the four-county program, I was also active in state and national legal aid organizations, chaired the board of the organization of federal-funded legal aid programs, and served on the board and as Treasurer of the National Legal Aid and Defender Association.

 Hampshire Community Action (Chair)

 I served on the board of Hampshire Community Action from 1983 - 1990, and was Chair for three of those years.
 The mission of the organization is to promote economic justice and improve the quality of life for people with lower incomes in Hampshire County.
 It is an advocate for low income neighbors, provides fuel assistance, head start, daycare, and helps people find shelter and benefits.